csiro-data-school/sql-intro/_episodes/08-join.md

 latitude, longitude, date, quantity, and reading.
 However,
-our latitudes and longitudes are in the `Site` table, while the dates of measurements are in the `Visited` table and the readings themselves are in the `Survey` table.
+our latitudes and longitudes are in the `Site` table, while the dates of measurements are in the `Visit` table and the readings themselves are in the `Survey` table.
 We need to combine these tables somehow.